Join Our Mailing List

 Highlights

-• Project area lies adjacent to one of the highest-yield uranium districts in the U.S.
+• Lisbon Valley historically produced 78 million pounds U₃O₈ at 0.37% grade — one of the highest-yield uranium districts in the U.S.

-• Lisbon Valley ranked 2,153 tons of U₃O₈ per mile, placing it among the most productive uranium belts in the country.
+• Lisbon Valley ranks 2,153 tons of U₃O₈ per mile, among the most productive uranium belts in the country

 Overview & History

-South Lisbon Valley East is located ~35 km northeast of Monticello, 2 km from the power grid, and 65 km from the White Mesa Uranium Mill.
-The project sits within the Lisbon Valley district, an area historically recognized as one of the most productive uranium belts in the United States, with 80 million pounds of U₃O₈ produced between the 1950s and early 1980s.
+South Lisbon Valley East is located ~35 km northeast of Monticello, 2 km from the power grid, and 65 km from the White Mesa Uranium Mill in Blanding.
+The project sits within the Lisbon Valley district, an area historically recognized as one of the most productive uranium belts in the United States, with 80 million pounds of U₃O₈ produced between the 1950s and early 1980s from its 16 km southwest arcuate belt.

 Geological Setting